 Here’s a visual tour of some of the changes they made, along with a list of her biggest takeaways.

-1. Paint and furniture switch-outs make a bigger difference than you think.
+1. Fixture and furniture switch-outs make a bigger difference than you think.

 Stephens changed out the furniture, floors, light fixtures, wallpaper, and used stick tile to create a massive visual change in the fifth wheel she renovated.
 Look at the floor change in this bathroom.
 It is pretty dramatic.